Radu Albot: 2017–19: Historic ATP singles title & top 40 & Major doubles semifinal

-2020–21: Inaugural ATP Cup, Australian Open third round, struggles, out of top 100
+2020–21: Inaugural ATP Cup, Australian Open third round, struggles with form

 In January 2020, Albot participated in the Inaugural 2020 ATP Cup in the Group stage as a member of the Moldovan team.
 He snapped an eighth -match losing streak at the opening round of Roland Garros and reached the quarterfinals at the 2020 Sofia Open with a win over top seed Denis Shapovalov.

 Albot reached the third round at the 2021 Australian Open for the first time at this Major where he defeated World No. 13 Roberto Bautista Agut en route before losing to 24th seed Casper Ruud.
 In February, seeded sixth, he made his first semifinal in 19 months and of the year at the 2021 Singapore Tennis Open where he lost to Alexander Bublik.

 After eight first rounds losses he dropped out of the top 100 on 2 August 2021.

 He finished with a 6-15 ATP win–loss record for the 2021 season, ranked No. 125.

 2022–23: Major third round, back to Masters & top 100, 100th win

 Albot reached the main draw at the 2022 Australian Open as a qualifier, and defeated Yoshihito Nishioka and Australian wildcard Aleksandar Vukic.
 He lost to Alexander Zverev in straight sets in the third round.

 He won the title at the 2022 Istanbul Challenger defeating Lukáš Rosol.
 As a result, he moved back into the 100 to No. 92 on 19 September 2022.

 He finished the 2022 season ranked No. 106.

 He lost in the first round of the qualifications at the 2023 Australian Open to American Brandon Holt.

 At the 2023 Delray Beach Open he reached his first ATP semifinal since February 2021 by defeating Fernando Verdasco, Aleksandar Vukic and second seed Tommy Paul, which was his seventh top-20 career win and 99th career win overall.
 In the semifinals, he lost against fourth seed Miomir Kecmanović.
 As a result, he returned to the top 100 at No. 99 on 20 February 2023.

 In March, he entered the main draw of the 2023 BNP Paribas Open as a lucky loser directly into the second round, replacing 15th seed Pablo Carreño Busta who withdrew in the last minute.

 In May, he qualified for the 2023 French Open and won his first round match against American wildcard Patrick Kypson.
-It was his 101th career win, having recorded his 100th match win earlier at the Banja Luka Open in April.
+It was his 101st career win, having recorded his 100th match win earlier at the Banja Luka Open in April.
 He also qualified for the 2023 Wimbledon Championships.

 He finished the 2023 season ranked No. 131.